 How your body processes alcohol

-It passes through the stomach, and enters the bloodstream and the brain.
+It passes through your stomach and enters the bloodstream and the brain.
 But ultimately, alcohol must find its way to the liver, which is the only organ that knows what to do with it.

 There, it takes center stage.
-The liver lets alcohol go to the front of the line, before other nutrients, because it simply needs to break it down into CO2 and water and get it out of the body.
+Your liver lets alcohol go to the front of the line, before other nutrients, because it simply needs to break it down into CO2 and water and get it out of your body.

 The pathways and mechanisms by which alcohol metabolism occurs read like they’re straight from a chemistry textbook.
 But on the most basic level, alcohol metabolism involves the breakdown of enzymes and the elimination of the byproducts.

 Alcohol also clouds your judgment about healthy food choices.
 This is a problem when you’re watching your weight.
-Pairing a glass of wine with cheese and crackers, or chips and dip, can seem not only harmless but also like a great idea.
+Pairing a glass of wine with cheese and crackers, or chips and dip, can seem not only harmless but, when you’re tipsy, can also seem like a great idea.

-If you really want to cut down on liquid calories, here are five tips:
+If you really want to cut down on liquid calories, Zumpano shares five tips for doing so:

 - Set alcohol aside for a while.
 Cut out alcohol for a few weeks and see what the scale says.
-You’ll likely be pleased.
+You’ll likely be pleasantly surprised.

 - Cut your consumption.
 Go from two glasses to one per night.
 Or drink every other night or just on weekends.